ErikEJ/SqlClientExtensions/README.md

 });
 ```

-The AddSqlDataSource method also enables logging in your ASP.NET Core app.
+The AddSqlDataSource method also enables logging of `Microsoft.Data.SqlClient` activity in your ASP.NET Core app.

 By default informational messages are logged, this can be configured via logging configuration: